awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-platform.md

 # Using the AWS Elastic Beanstalk Tomcat Platform<a name="java-tomcat-platform"></a>

-The AWS Elastic Beanstalk Tomcat platform is a set of environment configurations for Java web applications that can run in a Tomcat web container\.
+The AWS Elastic Beanstalk Tomcat platform is a set of [environment configurations](concepts.platforms.md#concepts.platforms.java) for Java web applications that can run in a Tomcat web container\.
 Each configuration corresponds to a major version of Tomcat, including *Java 8 with Tomcat 8* and *Java 7 with Tomcat 7*\.

-Platform\-specific configuration options are available in the AWS Management Console for modifying the configuration of a running environment\.
-To avoid losing your environment's configuration when you terminate it, you can use saved configurations to save your settings and later apply them to another environment\.
+Platform\-specific configuration options are available in the AWS Management Console for [modifying the configuration of a running environment](environment-configuration-methods-after.md)\.
+To avoid losing your environment's configuration when you terminate it, you can use [saved configurations](environment-configuration-savedconfig.md) to save your settings and later apply them to another environment\.

-To save settings in your source code, you can include configuration files\.
+To save settings in your source code, you can include [configuration files](ebextensions.md)\.
 Settings in configuration files are applied every time you create an environment or deploy your application\.
 You can also use configuration files to install packages, run scripts, and perform other instance customization operations during deployments\.

 Elastic Beanstalk Tomcat platform configurations include a reverse proxy that forwards requests to your application\.
-The default server is [Apache HTTP Server \(version 2\.2\)](http://httpd.apache.org/docs/2.2/) but you can use configuration options to use nginx instead\.
+The default server is [Apache HTTP Server \(version 2\.2\)](http://httpd.apache.org/docs/2.2/) but you can use configuration options to [use nginx](#java-tomcat-namespaces) instead\.
 Elastic Beanstalk also provides configuration options to configure the proxy server to serve static assets from a folder in your source code to reduce the load on your application\.
-For advanced scenarios, you can include your own `.conf` files in your source bundle to extend Elastic Beanstalk's proxy configuration or overwrite it completely\.
+For advanced scenarios, you can [include your own `.conf` files](java-tomcat-proxy.md) in your source bundle to extend Elastic Beanstalk's proxy configuration or overwrite it completely\.

 You must package Java applications in a web application archive \(WAR\) file with a specific structure\.
-For information on the required structure and how it relates to the structure of your project directory, see \.
+For information on the required structure and how it relates to the structure of your project directory, see [Structuring your Project Folder](java-tomcat-platform-directorystructure.md)\.

-To run multiple applications on the same web server, you can bundle multiple WAR files into a single source bundle\.
+To run multiple applications on the same web server, you can [bundle multiple WAR files](java-tomcat-multiple-war-files.md) into a single source bundle\.
 Each application in a multiple WAR source bundle runs at either the root path \(`ROOT.war` runs at `myapp.elasticbeanstalk.com/`\) or at a path directly beneath it \(`app2.war` runs at `myapp.elasticbeanstalk.com/app2/`, as determined by the name of the WAR\.
 In a single WAR source bundle, the application always runs at the root path\.

 Settings applied in the AWS Management Console override the same settings in configuration files, if they exist\.
 This lets you have default settings in configuration files, and override them with environment specific settings in the console\.
-For more information about precedence, and other methods of changing settings, see \.
+For more information about precedence, and other methods of changing settings, see [Configuration Options](command-options.md)\.

 ## Configuring Your Tomcat Environment<a name="java-tomcat-options"></a>